Changeling’s Guide to Discord for Screen Reader Users: Chatting

 A Word About NSFW Channels

 If you navigate to a channel that is called NSFW, or it has a different name but the admin has designated NSFW, you will first be asked to confirm that you are of age and are willing to view NSFW content.
 The continue button is recognized as a button by screen readers, so find and activate that, and you’re ready to go.
+You may also be asked to verify your birthday. if so, use the dropdown to enter your date of birth, then proceed to the oh so interestingly forbidden content.

 For each message, the user is displayed as a level 2 heading and a button that has their nickname, as well as the time they sent the message.
 If you activate this button, you will be dropped into a box where you can send the user a private message, or navigate away from that and you can view a person’s roles in the server and view their profile.
 Press escape to return to the channel.

 You can use heading jump commands to move through a conversation.
-Be aware, however, that if a person sends multiple messages before another message from a user comes in, these are not separated by headings, but rather each message is on its own line, so you might accidentally skip messages.
+Be aware, however, that if a person sends multiple messages before another message from a user comes in, these are not separated by headings, but rather each message is on its own line, so you might unintentionally skip messages.

 Revealing Hidden Content